LolitaDias/Python-Financial-Data_Election-Result-Analysis/README.md

 Tasks:

-Create a Python script that analyzes the records to calculate each of the following:
+Created a Python script that analyzes the records to calculate each of the following:

   1. The total number of months included in the dataset